-Slide-Sound Production
+Slide-Sound Production COMM 7050 3 cr.

 Instruction in presentation techniques of projected imagery; emphasis on 35mm slide/tape and super 8mm film animation.
 Instruction in basic operation of the appropriate equipment and adaptation of the product for effective instruction.
 Students must supply film.